 The Basics of Creating an Ericaceous Compost Pile

-You should locate the compost pile on soil that’s free-draining, or at least, a place where water doesn’t pool.
+I’ve found the best place to locate the compost pile is on free-draining soil, or at least, a place where water doesn’t pool.

-Start by placing twigs, leaves and other bulkier material at the base of the pile.
+I suggest you start by placing twigs, leaves and other bulkier materials at the base of the pile in the composter.

 “Green” items are: